viamrobotics/docs/docs/internals/slam.md

 ## Current Architecture

-The SLAM Service in rdk (located in /rdk/service/slam) is a wrapper for the C++ SLAM libraries mentioned above.
+The SLAM service in rdk (located in /rdk/service/slam) is a wrapper for the C++ SLAM libraries mentioned above.
 It has three roles, interface with an executable C++ binary of the chosen library, start up a data process (if desired), and to pass GRPC requests/responses between servers.

 <img src="/services/slam-service-arch.png"/>